Epicurius/Doom-Not-Doom/README.md

 The game required to have different light levels, for that to work each pixel of</n>
 a given texture had to brightened or darkened to achieve the desired effect.</n>
-Each frame all pixels that had a custom light level had to be calculated.</n>
+Each frame all sectors screen pixels with a custom light level had to be calculated.</n>
 To improve performance BXPM image format was created.</n>

 BXPM is split into three parts: